The taxation of companies in Ireland

 Start-up companies in Ireland benefit from three-year exemption that is reflected in the corporate tax.
 The exemption applies for a yearly net profit worth 320,000 euros.
 The relief is connected to the amount paid as related social insurance (PRSI) on behalf of its employees.

 The standard rate of the Irish corporate tax is 12.5%.
+Companies are also charged with the value added tax and this is why they also need to conclude the necessary formalities for VAT registration in Ireland.
 The tax applied to foreign dividends related to trading profits is 12.5% in Ireland.
 Dividends arising from other activities are applied the 12.5% only if certain requirements are met:

 Irish companies with a 5% shareholding in the paying company in an EU state will be applied the 12.5% dividend tax.